fredlawl/bmath/README.md

 syntax at all that allows nested calculations.
 Bmath solves these problems with a one stop tool that does calculations and conversions.

-There is no support for negative values.
 The maximum number a calculation may produce is a unsigned 64-bit integer.
 Overflow is possible if an expression calculation exceeds that number.
 This program assumes little-endian system, but big-endian input.

 ## Install